dishadaniellol/codechef-leaderboard/README.md

 4. **Add required assets**:

      Make sure to add the required assets to your project's public/assets

+5. **Start the Development Server**:

+     ```bash
+     npm run dev